-Patriot Prayer member gets 3 days in jail for Portland riot conviction
+Patriot Prayer member gets 3 days jail for riot conviction

 Lewis was one of six men with far-right ties who were indicted by a grand jury reviewing the clash, which started after Lewis and the Patriot Prayer group approached anti-fascists who were gathered at the bar.

-Three of the men pleaded guilty to riot charges before trial.
-Souede acquitted Patriot Prayer leader Joey Gibson, who founded the Vancouver, Wash.-based Patriot Prayer in 2016, and compatriot Russell Schultz during their trial, finding that neither man had committed violent conduct.
+Three of the men plead guilty to riot charges before trial.
+Souede acquitted Patriot Prayer leader Joey Gibson and compatriot Russell Schultz during their trial, finding that neither man had committed violent conduct.

 Deputy District Attorney Brad Kalbaugh called for a 30-day jail sentence for Lewis, noting that the incident caused “significant alarm,” including from 19 people who dialed 911 that day.